raphaelmenges/schaugenau/Readme.md

 # Schau genau!
 Eyetracking game developed by Raphael Menges and Kevin Schmidt as part of their employement for the  [Institute for Web Science and Technologies](http://west.uni-koblenz.de/) at University Koblenz-Landau.
 It was developed for the [State Horticultural Show Landau 2015](http://lgs-landau.de/) as arcarde box game, using only gaze and one buzzer as input.
 Nearly 3000 sessions were played during summer without any known issues.
+Powered by Java and jMonkey engine.

 For the scientific background, please take a look at the [paper from EyePlay workshop](/media/schaefer_etal_schaugenau.pdf).